longrangelab/Coriolis/README.md

 # Coriolis
-Coriolis is an open-source, hit indicator, GPS range finder, and long range weather center built for long range precision shooters.
+Coriolis is an open-source,long-range, digital platform that is capable of hosting a variety of sensors built for long-range precision shooters.